Junon72/MyTimeApp/README.md

 MyTime allows the user to manage and record the time they spend in project related tasks and activities and create sharable timesheet.

-## Planning
+## Milestone project goals

-For the Interactive Frontend Development Milestone Project only a part of the MyTime application would be developed.
+I am developing only a part of the visioned MyTime application for the Interactive Frontend Development Milestone Project.

-The application should focus on the technologies and tools discussed in the course material.

-The emphasis should be on the simple interactive functions and features.

-MyTime application at this phase should focus on the core functions - namely the time recorder for task management.
+At this phase my focus is on the creating the project and tasks feature of the application.
+The rest of the application is not interactive, but will demonstrate the planned functions and the interaction flow.
+Ultimately, the application would relay more on the back end features, which I hope to develop in the later milestones.

 ## UX / UI

 The user interface should be intuitive and simple to use.
-The application is meant for mobile devices.
-On desktops the window size should be limited, so the application can be used together with other applications, for example with text programs or internet, without the MyTime application taking too much of browser windows space.
+The application is meant primarily to be used with mobile devices.
+On desktops the application width is limited, which I assume to encourages the user to fit the browser window to the application width on bigger screens of table tops.
+The application is designed to be used also together with other applications, for example with text programs or internet, without the MyTime application taking too much of browser windows space.

-The overall color schema I thought to be quite neutral to focus on to function of the application.
-The colors should emphasize the utility and the purpose of the features, such as record, pause and stop.
+The overall color schema I thought to be quite neutral to focus on to the functions of the application for now.
+Together with the colors, icons are intended to emphasize the utility and the purpose of the visual and functional features, such as record, pause and stop buttons or icons that strengthens the message conveyed via the page titles they are attached to.

+### Resources

+[HTML CSS Color Picker](https://www.htmlcsscolor.com/) provides an online color tool, which I used for the color scheming.

+The buttons, icons and other visual cues are from [Font Awesome](https://fontawesome.com/).

+The favicon icon is a free download from [Iconfinder](https://www.iconfinder.com/) to be found with a keyword 'hourglass'.

 ### Wireframes and mockups